K-12 Standard Response Protocol Toolkit

 (Click above image to download Lockdown Drill Poster.)

-Students and staff who are outside of classrooms when a lockdown is announced, should to get into the first classroom with a teacher or a room that can be secured.
-In the event a student or staff cannot get into a room before doors are locked they should be instructed about other options.
+Students and staff who are outside of classrooms when a Lockdown is announced, should get into the first available classroom with a teacher or a room that can be secured.
+In the event a student or staff cannot get into a room before doors are locked, they should be instructed about other options.
 In this situation, students and staff should be trained to hide or even evacuate themselves away from the building or area.
 Students and staff should receive training on where to go, if they evacuate, so they can be safe and accounted for.

-If, during a Lockdown, an additional hazard manifests inside the school - i.e.: Fire, flood, hazmat; those situational decisions must be made.
+If, during a Lockdown, an additional hazard manifests inside the school - i.e.: fire, flood, hazmat; then situational decisions must be made.
+There should be discussions about reacting to a fire alarm if it is activated during a Lockdown.
 This may require following additional directives of the SRP.

 Examples of Lockdown Conditions